mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 and that *bishoujos* wouldn't be proper *bishoujos* without some kind of sexual gratification.
 But there was no story (aside from Kenji's) where Hisao didn't wind up in bed with a girl, whether of his own free will or not.
-Emi's story, actually, is the only one where sex seems appropriate, as it actually exacerbates the division she has in her head between accepting Hisao's love for her or rejecting it altogether.
+Emi's story, actually, is the only one where sex seems appropriate, as <span class="spoiler">it actually exacerbates the division she has in her head between accepting Hisao's love for her or rejecting it altogether</span>.
 But in the stories featuring other characters, the sex doesn't matter, as the decisions they make later, I think, would have been made regardless of the act.
 Hence, because sex is featured so heavily in the game, it -- or the act of getting it -- becomes the game itself in short order.
 I think this is a shame, because the stories are so much more than that.

 **Score: 7.5/10**